Pantaleón Julian Valdés: Personal life and family

-Pantaleón J. Valdés married twice, he met his first wife Ana Coscojuela in Spain and together they traveled to La Habana where she later died from tuberculosis.
+Pantaleón J. Valdés married twice.
+He met his first wife Ana Coscojuela in Spain and together they traveled to La Habana where she later died from tuberculosis.
 They had a daughter Maria Teresa Valdés Coscojuela (Tete) and a son.
-Valdés believed on the importance of college education for his children and sent his daughter Tete to study to college in Boston, Massachusetts, USA.
+Valdés believed in the importance of college education for his children and sent his daughter Tete to study to college in Boston, Massachusetts, USA.

 Once Maria Teresa Valdés Coscojuela returned to Cuba, she studied Medicine and Surgery at Universidad of La Habana and graduated in July 1920.
 After graduation, she practiced medicine as a surgeon obstetrician in partnership with her husband.
 At the time when few women attended university and a medical degree was a field reserved for males, Maria Teresa together with Francisca Rivero Arocha (Panchita) and Dulce Esperanza Martinez (Franque) reached a remarkable achievement and became the first three females to receive a medical degree from the University of La Habana.

-On July 31, 1925, Maria Teresa Valdés Coscojuela married Osmudo Perez Diaz and they had two children, their first daughter Noemi Pérez Valdés (Mimi) and her younger brother Osmundo Pérez Valdés.
+On July 31, 1925, Maria Teresa Valdés Coscojuela married Osmudo Perez Diaz and they had two children, their first daughter Noemi Noemí Pérez Valdés (Mimi) and her younger brother Osmundo Pérez Valdés.

 Pantaleón J. Valdés remarried and his second wife was Julia Cervantes.
-In 1925 the couple lived in Avenida Carlos III and Oquendo closed to the then fabulous Quinta de Los Molinos where they hosted the wedding reception for Maria Teresa and (Pedro) Osmundo, the ceremony was featured in the July 31, 1925 issue of Diario de Marina Cuba's leading newspaper before 1959.
+In 1925 the couple lived in Avenida Carlos III and Oquendo close to the-then fabulous Quinta de Los Molinos where they hosted the wedding reception for Maria Teresa and (Pedro) Osmundo.
+The ceremony was featured in the July 31, 1925 issue of Diario de Marina, Cuba's leading newspaper before 1959.
 As a little girl Mimi lived in her grandfather's beautiful house and he also instilled in his granddaughter a passion for pursuing higher education.

 According to the memories of his granddaughter Noemí Pérez Valdés, Pantaleón J. Valdés died from an untreated gangrene caused by a child who bit his finger during a clinical exam.
 He was buried in the Colon Cemetery of La Habana.